Bhargavi-hash/Remote-pregnancy-monitor/README.md

   Will add new images and animations later
 - lib
+  - main.dart --> main code which links to all other UI screen codes
-  - pages    // dart code for UI screens
+  - pages     --> dart code for UI screens
     - login.dart
     - register.dart
     - log_reg_opt_page.dart